 The Vodacom Durban July gallops will take place at Greyville Racecourse on Thursday 27 June at 07h00, 10 days before the big event.
 The gallops, which are now a condition of entry for the country’s greatest horse race, provide the racing public a final chance to see all the runners in action.

-Each gallop will be timed and televised on Tellytrack starting 7am.
-A panel discussion on the horses’ performances will take place after the gallops.
+Each gallop will be timed and televised on Tellytrack starting at 07h00.
+A panel discussion on each horse’s performance will take place after the Gallops.

 A traditional and very popular feature of the Vodacom Durban July build-up, the public are invited to enjoy the proceedings and the free coffee and sticky buns on offer at Greyville.
 Breakfast will also be available in the Durban View Room at R100 a head for those wishing to watch the gallops in comfort.
 Reservations are essential for the Durban View breakfast.
 Call 031 314 1658/9.

 Big race runners not stabled in Durban at the time will gallop at venues in Gauteng or the Western Cape where they will be televised, timed and broadcast to Greyville.